-Sensitivity Definition Very High Habitats or species that form part protected site, such as those desig SACs) or other international conve A feature (e.g. habitat or populatio unusual to be considered as being international/national context, such site of European importance (e.g. High Habitats or species that form part designated site, such as an SSSI A feature (e.g. habitat or populatio unusual to be considered as being national context for which the site Presence of UKBAP habitats or sp areas of representative habitat or Medium A feature (e.g. habitat or populatio unusual to be considered as being regional level.
-Habitats or species that form part level designated sites, such as a L Importance for Nature Conservation designation.
-Presence of LBAP habitats or spe areas of representative habitat or l in this chapter not adversely affect its integrity or neficial)
+Sensitivity Definition used in this chapter Habitats or species that form part of the cited interest within an internationally protected site, such as those designated under the Habitats Directive (e.g. SACs) or other international convention (e.g. Ramsar site).
+Very High A feature (e.g. habitat or population) which is either unique or sufficiently unusual to be considered as being one of the highest quality examples in an international/national context, such that the site is likely to be designated as a site of European importance (e.g. SAC).
+Habitats or species that form part of the cited interest within a nationally designated site, such as an SSSI or an NNR.
+High A feature (e.g. habitat or population) which is either unique or sufficiently unusual to be considered as being one of the highest quality examples in a national context for which the site could potentially be designated as a SSSI.
+Presence of UKBAP habitats or species, where the action plan states that all areas of representative habitat or individuals of the species should be protected.
+A feature (e.g. habitat or population), which is either unique or sufficiently unusual to be considered as being of nature conservation value from a county to regional level.
+Medium Habitats or species that form part of the cited interest of an LNR, or some local-level designated sites, such as a LWS, also referred to as a non-statutory Site of Importance for Nature Conservation or the equivalent, e.g. Ancient Woodland designation.
+Presence of LBAP habitats or species, where the action plan states that all areas of representative habitat or individuals of the species should be protected.